Finding branch-decompositions of matroids, hypergraphs, and more: Introduction

-Now let us assume that $i\in \{3,4,\ldots,n\}$ and suppose that we have a branch-decomposition $(T_{i-1},\L_{i-1})$ of $\V_{i-1}$ with width at most $k$.
+Now let us assume that $i\in \{3,4,\ldots,n\}$ and suppose that we have a branch-decomposition $(T_{i-1},\L_{i-1})$ of $\V_{i-1}$ with width at most~$k$.
 Let us obtain $T_i'$ from $T_{i-1}$ by adding a leaf $v$ adjacent to a new node created by subdividing one edge arbitrary.
 We extend $\L_{i-1}$ to create $\L_{i}'$ by mapping $v$ to $V_i$.
 Then $(T_i',\L_i')$ is a branch-decomposition of $\V_i$ and it can be easily shown that $(T_i',\L_i')$ has width at most $2k$, because $\dim V_i\le k$ by the outcome of preprocessing.
-Now we use \textsc{Branch-Width Compression} to find a branch-decomposition $(T_i,\L_i)$ of width at most $k$ for $\V_i$, or confirm that the branch-width of $\V_i$ is larger than $k$.
-If the branch-width of $\V_i$ is larger than $k$, then so is the branch-width of $\V$ and therefore we can stop.
+Now we use \textsc{Branch-Width Compression} to find a branch-decomposition $(T_i,\L_i)$ of width at most~$k$ for~$\V_i$, or confirm that the branch-width of $\V_i$ is larger than $k$.
+If the branch-width of $\V_i$ is larger than $k$, then so is the branch-width of~$\V$ and therefore we can stop.

-We repeat this for all $i\in \{3,4,\ldots,n\}$ and then $(T_n,\L_n)$ is a branch-decomposition of width at most $k$ for $\V$.
+We repeat this for all $i\in \{3,4,\ldots,n\}$ and then $(T_n,\L_n)$ is a branch-decomposition of width at most~$k$ for $\V$.
 We called \textsc{Branch-Width Compression} at most $n-2$ times to solve \textsc{Branch-Width}. \end{proof}

-In \textsc{Branch-Width Compression}, we are given a branch-decomposition of width at most $2k$.
-We use dynamic programming approach, taking advantage of having a tree-like structure of the given branch-decomposition.
-To use a branch-decomposition for dynamic programming, we need a concept of a `boundary', that plays the role of a bag in a tree-decomposition.
-For a branch-decomposition $(T,\L)$ of $\V$ and an edge $e$ of $T$, we consider the boundary $B$ as the intersection of the sum of subspaces associated to leaves in one component of $T-e$ and the sum of subspaces associated the leaves of the other component of $T-e$.
-As the branch-width is at most $k$, the boundary $B$ has dimension at most $k$.
+Therefore, our algorithm focuses on solving \textsc{Branch-Width Compression}, in which we are given a branch-decomposition of width at most $2k$.
+We use a dynamic programming approach, taking advantage of having a tree-like structure of the given branch-decomposition.
+To use a branch-decomposition for dynamic programming, we need a concept of a ``boundary,'' that plays the role of a bag in a tree-decomposition.
+For a branch-decomposition $(T,\L)$ of~$\V$ and an edge $e$ of~$T$, we consider the boundary $B$ as the intersection of the sum of subspaces associated to the leaves in one component of $T-e$ and the sum of subspaces associated to the leaves of the other component of $T-e$.
+As the branch-width is at most~$k$, the boundary $B$ has dimension at most~$k$.
 Furthermore we restrict our attention to the finite field $\F$ and so the number of subspaces of $B$ is finite.
-For the convenience of dynamic programming on branch-decompositions, we define \emph{transcripts} of a branch-decomposition in Section~\ref{sec:transcript}, which is essentially a precomputed list of bases and linear transformations useful for computing with boundaries.
+For the convenience of dynamic programming on branch-decompositions, we define \emph{transcripts} of a branch-decomposition in Section~\ref{sec:keyalg}, which is essentially a precomputed list of bases and linear transformations useful for computing with boundaries.